 - Contentment – They have hay or grains.
 They have water.
 They get treats.
-They are well loved by their humans.
-They don’t know if this is all they need or want, it’s all they know and it works.
+Their humans love and care for them.
+They don’t know if this is all they need or want; it’s all they know, and it works.

 - Role Models – None of the other animals model escapist tendencies.
 Well, not in the ones we have today.

-- Laziness – Let’s face it, they walk to the fence, see it, and give up and go back to the easy stuff.
+- Laziness – Let’s face it, they walk to the fence, see it, give up, and return to the easy stuff.

-This is about you though.
+This is about you, though.
 You are free.
 Right now.
 You are free.
-I’m mostly speaking of career, growth, learning and development with this post.
-And there are many dimensions of the word “free”, sometime over coffee I can talk about a few of them with you.
+I mostly speak of career, growth, learning, and development with this post.
+And there are many dimensions of the word “free”; sometime, over coffee, I can discuss a few with you.

 For now.
-Think of your career and your day job and your advancement.
+Think of your career and your day job, and your advancement.
 Maybe you think your gender is keeping you down because that’s the fence that’s been put around you by society or your team.
-Maybe you think “I’ll never be able to speak at a conference, because of ” and then list a bunch of barriers like the gate being there, or the hay being tastiest where you are, or not being expert enough in availability groups to dare speak at a local user group about the topic.
+Perhaps you think, “I’ll never be able to speak at a conference because of, ” and then list a bunch of barriers like the gate being there, or the hay being tastiest where you are, or not being expert enough in availability groups to dare speak at a local user group about the topic.

 Knock it off.
-I’m not giving you some “new age” power of positive thinking self-help thing here, but.
-Knock it off.
+I’m not giving you some “new age” power of positive thinking self-help thing here, but… Knock it off.
 There are valid limitations.
 I can’t be a star .net developer tomorrow or in 3 months.
-Though I bet if I wanted to join the dark side and become a developer and I focused on it for a few years, I could do a decent job and become better than average.
-I’m not that talented or extra smart, I just know that consistent effort leads to progress and have systems for learning technology and using it, you could do it also, I trust.
+However, if I wanted to join the dark side, become a developer, and focus on it for a few years, I could do a decent job and become better than average.
+I’m not talented or extra bright; I know that consistent effort leads to progress and that I have systems for learning and using technology.
+I trust you could do it also.
 But Knock it off.
 Stop giving these bad excuses space to germinate.
 Stop watching the other fence dwellers for your cues.

 Again – being a fence dweller isn’t bad.
 What I mean is – don’t limit yourself.
 Don’t limit your potential because of fake circumstances.
-Work harder, see beyond the fence and work towards your outcomes.
+Work harder, see beyond the fence, and work towards your outcomes.
 Will you always succeed?
 Nope.
-So knock that, “But what if I fail?!!” barrier out of your way, quickly, you will fail at times.
+So knock that “But what if I fail?!!” barrier out of your way quickly; you will sometimes fail.
 I’ve been laid off a few times.
-I dropped out of High Scool.
-I had a lengthy business partnership that pretty much fizzled and failed at the end, I’ve sat there looking at the books before wondering “hmm. is it time to go find that good hay inside a safer fence?”, I’ve realized that I didn’t have a connection with a client and had to move on from the relationship, I’ve messed up farming in more ways than I can count.
-Don’t even talk about my personal failures on the journey!
+I dropped out of High school.
+I had a lengthy business partnership that fizzled and died at the end; I’ve sat there looking at the books before wondering, “Hmm. is it time to go find that good hay inside a safer fence?”
+I’ve realized that I didn’t have a connection with a client and had to move on from the relationship; I’ve messed up farming in more ways than I can count.
+Don’t even talk about my failures on the journey!

 You’ll have failures, too.
-Inside the fence is safety, food, water, and generally kind shepherds.
-Outside there are cars, predator animals, weather patterns and pesky humans.
-You can stay inside that fence, and that’s a great option – whatever your fence is.
-But just know, you are free.
+Safety, food, water, and generally kind shepherds are inside the fence.
+Outside are cars, predator animals, weather patterns, and pesky humans.
+You can stay inside that fence, and that’s a great option – whatever your wall is.
+But know, you are free.